-Proceedings of the 26th International Conference on Very Large Databases, Cairo, Egypt, 2000 comparable to RAM but very slow write time (10 ms/word).
+However, smartcards have severe hardware limitations which stem from the obvious constraints of small size (to fit on a flexible plastic card and to increase hardware security) and low cost (to be sold in large volumes).
+Today's microcontrollers contain a CPU, memory - including about 96 kB of ROM, 4 kB of RAM, and up to 128 kB of stable storage like EEPROM - and security modules [39].
+EEPROM is used to store persistent information; it has very fast read time (60-100ns) comparable to old-fashion RAM but very slow write time (more than 1 ms/word).
 Following Moore's law for processor and memory capacities, smartcards will get rapidly more powerful.
-Existing prototypes, like Gemplus's Pinocchio card [10], bypass the current memory bottleneck by connecting an additional chip of 2MB of Flash memory to the microcontroller.
+Existing prototypes, like Gemplus's Pinocchio card [16], bypass the current memory bottleneck by connecting an additional chip of 2MB of Flash memory to the microcontroller.
 Although a significant improvement over today's cards, this is still very restricted compared to other portable, less secure, devices such as Personal Digital Assistants (PDA).
 Furthermore, smartcards are not autonomous, i.e., have no independent power supply, thereby precluding asynchronous and disconnected processing.